Victor-C-Zhang/HyperGutterTree/README.md

 ## BufferControlBlock
 Encodes the meta-data associated with a block including its `file_offset` and `storage_ptr`.
 These two attributes represent the location of a node within the large and physically contiguous `backing_store` file.
-The levels of the tree are stored in the file following a breadth first search.
-Therefore each level is contiguous.
+The nodes of the tree are stored in the file following a breadth first search.
+Specifically, the data stored within the buffer at each node is what is held within the file.
+Therefore the data in each level is contiguous on disk.

 Example:
 ```